performikon/startkit0/memory-bank/productContext.md

 - Set up the Core app
 - Set up the Supabase package and client interfaces for auth, db, storage
 - Set up Supabase initialization and migrations/seed
+- Set up logging and monitoring
+- Set up testing frameworks and infrastructure
-- Set up environment variables for development and production
+- Set up Docker and environment variables for development and production
 - Update documentation site with essential guides

 ### Future Phases